"Generating fractals can be an artistic endeavor, a mathematical pursuit, or just a soothing diversion."

 When the Pythagorean tree is viewed as an iterated function system, one can start the construction with any image.
 For the digital print on the right I wanted to start with an actual picture of Pythagoras.
 I tweaked the functions in the iterated function system to use a rotation by 45° and a second rotation by 45° with a reflection.
 This gave a reflective symmetry for the trunk with two scaled images of Pythagoras looking at each other.
 I created the “leaves” with 500,000 points plotted using the random chaos game algorithm and colored based on the Barnsley "color stealing" algorithm.
 To give the leaves more realistic shading, the colors were stolen from a digital photograph of a field of green and yellow grass.
-This image was part of the 2012 Exhibition of Mathematical Art at the Joint Mathematics Meeting.
+This image was part of the 2012 Exhibition of Mathematical Art at the Joint Mathematics Meeting and is included in the 2014 Calendar of Mathematical Imagery from the American Mathematical Society.
 See the section on the Pythagorean Tree for more information.

 The fractal now known as the Levy Dragon was first studied by Paul Levy in 1938, well before computers were able to draw the image or the name "fractal" had even been invented!
 The first image is that of the dragon done in counted cross stitch on 16 point canvas (10" x 8").
 The Levy Tapestry consists of four copies of the Levy Dragon built from the edges of a square.
 There are two choices as one can orient the initial triangles used in the dragon construction to point inside the square or to point outside the square.
 The back stitch design in the middle (12.5" x 12.5" on 10 point canvas) shows the twelfth iteration for the inside construction while the one on the right (12.5" x 12.5" on 18 point canvas) shows the twelfth iteration for the outside construction.
 The outside tapestry was done in two shades of blue to better show each of the four copies of the Levy dragon.
 See Levy Dragon for more information.